Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Now that the car is safely ensconced in my shop I'm dying to know if I bought a lemon or a Lemans.
 The first order of business is to empty out the car and clean out the debris.
 After that, remove the front clip to access the engine for disassembly.

 I grabbed a light and crawled under.
-Having had a previous rusty Lemans, I knew exactly where to look and what I was looking at.
-I found an absolutely beautiful frame, aside from a bent rear crossmember.
-And the floorboards were beautiful.
-Aside from a coat of dust, it looked like factory.
-The front and rear suspension looked like it could just be left as is, with the exception of the sway bar links.
-This is actually when I discovered it had factory discs.
-But no power booster, a somewhat unusual combination.
+Having had a previous very rusty Lemans, I knew exactly where to look and what I was looking at.
+I was delighted to find an absolutely beautiful frame, aside from a bent rear crossmember:

-The underside of the engine and transmission were covered with black secretions and the power steering box had a bolt stuck in its return line port.
+The underside of the engine and transmission were covered with thick black secretions, and the power steering box had a bolt threaded into its return line port.
 Must have been a bear to steer.
 The exhaust had been cut away and the parking brake cables were missing.
 But as far as I could tell, I would have very little work to do under here.

 Back up top.
 The car had a variety of loose parts inside, including two alternators, three starters, two OEM air cleaners, the guts for the passenger door, some chrome trim pieces, and miscellaneous other parts.

-The headliner is gone so its insulation pad was disintegrating, having joined all sorts of other rubble on the floor.
-The debris filled a five gallon pail, but what I found underneath it gladdened my heart:
+The headliner was gone so its insulation pad was disintegrating, having joined all sorts of other rubble on the floor.
+The debris filled a couple of five gallon pails, but what I found underneath it gladdened my heart:

 The floor is very nearly pristine, including its original body color paint.
 This is nothing short of amazing.